Overview

 Uncle Tom or New Negro? does much more than provide yet another critical edition of Washington’s memoirs.
 Instead, Carroll has interviewed an outstanding array of African American luminaries including Julianne Malveaux, cultural critics Debra Dickerson and John McWhorter, and Pulitzer Prize–winning journalist and radio talk-show host Karen Hunter, among others.
 In a dazzling collection bursting with invigorating and varying perspectives, (e.g. What would Booker T. think of Sean Combs or Russell Simmons?
 Was Washington a “tragic buffoon” or “a giver of hope to those on the margins of the margins”?) this cutting-edge book allows you to reach your own conclusions about a controversial and perhaps ultimately enigmatic figure.

-Unlike Amazon and other retailers who may also offer Uncle Tom or New Negro?
-(African Americans Reflect on Booker T. Washington and UP FROM SLAVERY 100 Years Later) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Uncle Tom or New Negro?
+(African Americans Reflect on Booker T. Washington and UP FROM SLAVERY 100 Years Later), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.